OneRaynyDay/oneraynyday.github.io/about.md

 I do aim to illustrate the concepts that I _do_ know in a clear, digestible, and hopefully fun way.

 I'm currently an undergraduate student at UCLA studying computer science.
 I'm a huge math geek and I take too many math classes for fun.
+I used to do fun research with Professor Talwalkar and his PhD student Liam Li, but they've since moved to CMU and I haven't been able to find something as interesting since :(

 I'm currently doing an internship for Citadel LLC, and I am going to work at Airbnb during the summer, working on a (currently secret) ML project.
 When it comes out, I'll write something about it ;)